mauricioDallOnder/Next.js-Blog-with-graphql-CMS/README.md

-# Next.js Blog with Firebase Firestore
+# Next.js Blog with graphql and CMS

-This is a blog built with Next.js and TypeScript, using Firebase Firestore as its database.
+This is a blog built with Next.js and TypeScript, using Graphql and hygraph as its CMS.
 It boasts several key features essential for a modern blog.

 ## Features